Anastasia-Labs/aiken-upgradable-multisig/docs/design-specs/upgradable-multi-sig.typ

 \
 === Multi-sig validator
 \
 The Multi-sig Contract is the primary contract responsible for managing the list of authorized signers, validating transactions, and ensuring the proper execution of multi-sig operations.
-It facilitates the initialization of the multi-sig wallet, updating of signers, execution of transactions, and upgrading of the contract.

 ==== Parameters
 \
 - None
 \
 ==== Spend Purpose
+\
+The contract uses the Spend purpose, allowing it to manage and spend funds locked in its address.

 ==== Datum
+\
+The datum structure holds the current state of the multisig arrangement:
 \
 - *`signers`:* List of public key hashes of authorized signers.